 Addiction can happen to anyone from any walk of life.

 The use of opioid drugs fires up the reward center of the brain.
-Over time the brain needs more or craves the drug to get the same high.
-This can start a cycle of brain changes that leads to dependence and addiction.
-Some people are more at risk of addiction if they have family members with addiction or are dealing with other mental health issues.
+Over time the brain needs more and craves the drug.
+This can start a cycle of brain changes that leads to opioid use disorder.
+Some people are more at risk of an alcohol or other drug use disorder if they have family members with a substance use disorder or are dealing with other mental health issues.

 How do people get better?

 Individuals who have become physically dependent and addicted to an opioid begin getting better by stopping use of the drug.
 When individuals stop using the drug, they get really sick and will have withdrawal symptoms.
 A doctor can help manage these symptoms.
 Treatment can include counseling, medication assistance, and recovery support.
 Long-term treatment and recovery can take time.
 Some people may relapse or use while working to achieve recovery.